Monday, 16 January 2017

 Treatment & Management

-1. Occupational Therapy
+1. Occupational & Cognitive Therapy

 2. Technological Assistance

-• GPS Tracking: To prevent getting lost.
+• GPS Tracking: Wearable devices or phone apps to prevent disorientation and getting lost.

-3. Nutrition
+3. Nutrition and Dietary Changes

 No comments: